ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

         The generated wafer using this color scale is: ![color_scale](./Resources/color_scale.png)
     -   `maxCharacters` - represents the number of characters allowed to be displayed within a single die, including the label suffix.
 As the die values are strings, we must have the liberty of limiting how many characters we are willing to display within a single die.
     -   `dieLabelsHidden` - a boolean value that determines if the die labels in the wafer map view are shown or not.
 Default value is false.
-    -   `dieLabelsSuffix` - represent a string that can be added as a label in the end of the each data information in the wafer map dies value
+    -   `dieLabelsSuffix` - represent a string that can be added as a label in the end of the each data information in the wafer map dies value.
     -   `colorScaleMode` - represent an Enum value that determent if the colorScale is represent a continues gradient values (linear), or is set categorically (ordinal).
     -   `highlightedValues` - represent a list of strings of dies values that will be highlighted in the wafer map view
     -   disabled - it's represented by a boolean value and refers to the state of the `nimble-wafer-map` component.
-If true, the component should be rendered dimmed out and no user interaction should be allowed
+If true, the component should be rendered dimmed out and no user interaction should be allowed.
-    -   `diePadding` - a value between 0 and 1, defaulted at 0, representing the percentage of the individual die space taken by padding.

 The `quadrant`, `orientation`, `dieCharacterCount`, `disabled`, `waferDataType` and `colorBy` properties will be configurable via properties and attributes.
 The `die`, `colorScale` and `highlightedValues` properties will be configurable only via properties and will not have attributes.